srl-labs/containerlab/docs/lab-examples/ixiacone-srl.md

 go run ipv4_forwarding.go
 ```

-The test is configured to send 100 IPv4 packets with a rate 10pps from `10.10.10.1` to `10.20.20.x`, where `x` is changed from 1 to 5.
 Once 100 packets are sent, the test script checks that we received all the sent packets.

 During the test run you will see flow metrics reported each second with the current flow data such as: